aiven/telegraf/AIVEN_CHANGES.md

 ## Input Plugins

+### Elasticsearch

+* add cross cluster replication metrics ( they dont work for elasticsearch but its a first step until we have an opensearch plugin )

 ### Aiven Procstat

 * basically a clone of procstat containing incompatible changes that are likely not upstreamable